2019 INTERNS -

-IN THEIR WORDS -
+IN HER WORDS -

-Cassie Bija
+Cassie Bija - 2019 Intern

 “Though I went into this internship expecting to be a mentor and leader, I was amazed by how much I got out of it.
 I shared my love of sports with a group of amazing young ladies and left feeling as though I gave genuine direction and actionable advice.
 It was an incredible feeling, and one that I hope to take with me as I continue to act as a proponent for women, especially now that I've seen the way in which sports empowered those girls.